dotnet/docs-maui/docs/fundamentals/controltemplate.md

 The `ContentProperty` for the `TemplateBinding` markup extension is `Path`.
 Therefore, the "Path=" part of the markup extension can be omitted if the path is the first item in the `TemplateBinding` expression.
 For more information about using these properties in a binding expression, see [Data binding](~/fundamentals/data-binding/index.md).

 > [!WARNING]
-> The `TemplateBinding` markup extension should only be used within a `ControlTemplate`.
-However, attempting to use a `TemplateBinding` expression outside of a `ControlTemplate` will not result in a build error or an exception being thrown.
+> The `TemplateBinding` markup extension should only be used within a <xref:Microsoft.Maui.Controls.ControlTemplate>.
+However, attempting to use a `TemplateBinding` expression outside of a <xref:Microsoft.Maui.Controls.ControlTemplate> will not result in a build error or an exception being thrown.

-The following XAML example shows a `ControlTemplate` for `CardView` objects, that uses the `TemplateBinding` markup extension:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.ControlTemplate> for `CardView` objects, that uses the `TemplateBinding` markup extension:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"